sebhenri/HyWF_dataset/README.md

 Real traces gathered with different single path and multipath algorithms.

-Split in several files to fit GitHub's limit of 100MB:
+The traces are split in several files to fit GitHub's limit of 100MB:

 single-path TCP: tcp-wifi_cells.tar.gz (paths 1 and 2)